nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ## Command Summary

 The table below summarises all the commands and features discussed above.
-You can refer to this if you do not want to deal with the nitty-gritty details of each feature.
+You can refer to this nifty table if you do not wish to deal with the nitty-gritty details of each feature.

 | Action        | Format                                                                              | Example                                                                       | Function                                                                                                              |
 |---------------|-------------------------------------------------------------------------------------|-------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------|